TandoorRecipes/recipes/README.md

 ## Updating
 0. Before updating it is recommended to **backup your database**
-1. Stop the container using `docker-compose down`.
-2. Pull the project files and start the container again using `docker-compose up -d --build`.
+1. Pull the project files and start the container again using `docker-compose up -d --build`.
-3. Run `update.sh`

 ## Contributing
 Pull Requests and ideas are welcome, feel free to contribute in any way.